777MW/777MW.github.io/README.md

 # www.max.works
-Max.Works is a unique portfolio website, built from the ground up using only foundational web technologies like HTML, CSS, and JavaScript.
+Welcome to Max.Works, my personal portfolio website built from the ground up using foundational web technologies such as HTML, CSS, and JavaScript.

 This site exemplifies the power of simplicity in web design, combining clever browser tricks with an intuitive, aesthetically pleasing interface.

-Highlighting a deep understanding of core web technologies, it features a well-crafted 'Skills' section that showcases a range of technical expertise.
+It includes my personal technical skills, found in the 'Skills' section that showcases a range of technical expertise.

-Max.Works stands as a testament to creating visually stunning and highly functional web experiences without relying on heavy frameworks or libraries, appealing to employers, developers, and tech enthusiasts alike.
+Max.Works is designed to create a visually stunning and highly functional web experience without relying on the use of any heavy frameworks or libraries, appealing to employers, developers, and tech enthusiasts alike.